 Imagine those ideas never saw the light of day.
 We would be utterly secure as nick-free and hair-covered females.
 But not so.
 It takes the very bravest of us in this country to throw the razors and tweezers away to enjoy the liberation of more than the hair on our head blowing in the wind.

-Even though we haven’t given up those particular beauty choices, there are some that thankfully we have left behind.
-I call those the “What Were We Thinking?” acts when beautifying women of history.
+Even though we haven’t given up those particular beauty choices, there are some that we have thankfully left behind.
+I call those the “What Were We Thinking?” acts of beautifying women through history.
 Here are just a few:

 No-Fail Hair Removal

 The ladies of ancient Egypt created depilatory pastes out of highly poisonous arsenic and quicklime (which we currently use to make cement).
 Perhaps they were married to a man looking for his next conquest and he found this simple way to disentangle himself from his current one.
 “Here, honey, bought this at the stand by the Nile.
 I’m told it will make your skin feel so much better.”

 In the 1800s, the taller the wig, the more beautiful you appeared.
 So, what’s lying around the house to achieve that effect?
 Well, lard of course!
 The downside was that they had to place cages around their wigs at night to keep the rats out.
 The upside, squeeze that mound of hair and voila’, you could fry a chicken.